Res nullius

+Res nullius is a term of Roman law meaning "things belonging to no one"; that is, property not yet the object of rights of any specific subject.
+A person can assume ownership of res nullius simply by taking possession of it (occupatio).
+However, in ancient Rome, certain forms of res nullius could never be owned (res extra commercium) because they were considered to belong either in common to all or to the divine rather than human dominium.
+The use of res nullius as a legal concept continues in modern civil legal systems.

-Examples of res nullius in the socio-economic sphere are wild animals (ferae naturae) or abandoned property (res derelictae).
-Finding can also be a means of occupation (i.e. vesting ownership), since a thing completely lost or abandoned is res nullius, and therefore belonged to the first taker.
+Examples of res nullius are wild animals (ferae naturae) or abandoned property (res derelictae).
+Finding can also be a means of occupatio (i.e. vesting ownership), since a thing completely lost or abandoned is res nullius, and therefore belonged to the first taker.
 Specific legislation may be made, e.g. for beachcombing.

 Scope

 Wild animals

 In common law legal systems, forest laws, and game laws have specified which animals are res nullius and when they become someone's property.
 Wild animals are regarded as res nullius, and as not being the subject of private property until reduced into possession by being killed or captured (see, e.g. Pierson v.
 Post):